Adshir enables real-time ray tracing on mobile devices

 Remez said the company has 22 patents.
 In the past, Nvidia has shown real-time ray tracing with animations showing a very specific task.
 It did so with a supercomputer with eight Nvidia Tesla graphics cards.

 “We want to be in a very different place from that,” Remez said.
-“We designed something bottom up to run real-time on mobile devices.
+“We designed something bottom up to run real time on mobile devices.
 You see a video using a tablet at 60 frames per second, fully ray traced, with augmented reality graphics.
 We do not believe any other real-time ray tracing solutions at this quality and speed can run on a tablet.”

 Bakalash has been working on real-time ray tracing for many years.
 He and Remez were cofounders of Lucidlogix Technologies in 2003.
 Bakalash has more than 150 patents.
 Remez said the company will have a closed beta test for its software in the fourth quarter.
 The company has eight employees.